100% Pure Seed. No Fillers. Non GMO.

 After planting tubers water slightly every few days or when the soil dries out.
 Begonias will rot if over watered, it's best to keep their soil just barely moist.
 Always water around the tuber, not directly on it.
 Fertilize every other week with a 20-20-20 organic fertilizer.

 In the fall after the leaves turn yellow, and or temperatures reach below 40 degrees at night, bring your begonias inside and use as a house plant or save for next spring.
 Begonias will naturally begin to slip into dormancy by themselves.
 In colder zones dig up tubers once the foliage has passed and store in a cool, dry, non-freezing place until spring.
 Allow tubers to dry out for 5-7 days before storing to reduce mold and rot.
 It is best to place tubers in a cardboard box or paper bag full of peat moss.
 Make sure to label the tuberous begonias for the following season.

-As soon as your order is placed you will receive an order confirmation email that will include your shipping information.
-We ship perennials and spring-planted bulbs at the proper planting time for your hardiness zone.
-Perennials and spring-planted bulb orders will arrive separately from seeds.
-If your order requires more than one shipment, there is no additional shipping charge.
 See our shipping information page for approximate ship dates and more detailed information.
 If you need express shipping or have any questions, please call Customer Service toll-free at (877) 309-7333 or contact us by email.

 Our shipping rates are calculated based on our actual average shipping costs.
 We do not seek to profit from shipping fees, so rest assured that our shipping rates reflect an average of what it costs to get our guaranteed products safely to your door.